Daniel Fast Beginners Guide:

 As you start on this journey with the Daniel Fast, you are not alone!
 You have the Holy Spirit, your helper, and you also people who have gone through this before to guide you.
-That’s why the team at Gospel Centered Health created a free 21 Day Daniel Fast Meal Plan and Prayer Guide for you.
+That’s why the team at Gospel Centered Health has complied these Daniel Fast recipes and created a free 21 Day Daniel Fast Meal Plan and Prayer Guide for you.

 FAQ's about the Daniel Fast

 The Daniel Fast is a partial, plant-based fast and is considered safe for most people.
 If you have a special medical condition that requires you to monitor your diet, please consult with a medical professional for your unique situation before beginning the Daniel Fast.
 Do NOT stop taking your medications unless specifically directed by your doctor.

 Pregnant and Nursing Women on the Daniel Fast:

 Many pregnant and nursing women have successfully completed the Daniel Fast.
 Adequate protein consumption and high-quality prenatal vitamins with B-12 are important factors to keep in mind if your body is supporting human life.
 Focus on plant-based protein sources like tofu, tempeh, beans, peas, lentils, nuts, and seeds.
 Some pregnant or nursing women choose to include eggs while on the Daniel Fast for added complete protein.
 Be sure to pray about it and consult your doctor.

 Children on the Daniel Fast: